umbraco/UmbracoDocs/10/umbraco-cms/implementation/default-routing/inbound-pipeline.md

 # Umbraco's request pipeline

-Umbraco's request pipeline building-up an URL, resolves the request, and returns the correct content.
+Umbraco's request pipeline is the process of building up a URL, resolving the requests, and returning correct content.

 ## Published Request Preparation